 The pain associated with an injection shot in the buttocks discourages people from receiving one.
 But injections are more effective and work faster, in some cases, than taking pills or other forms of medications.

-1. Numb The Area
+1. Numb the area

 This you can do with an ice cube.
 Gently rub the ice cube around the area to make it numb some minutes before you receive the shot.

-2. Distract Yourself
+2. Distract yourself

 You can try watching a movie or even listen to a song while waiting to get the injection.
 The point here is to keep your mind distracted.
 Feed your mind with other things and you will hardly feel the pain from the needle.

 Avoid trying to look at the needle at all cost.
 Focus on something else in the room, like a chart or a picture or anything else.

-4. Relax Your Muscles
+4. Relax your muscles

 The fear of receiving an injection can cause your muscle to be tensed and this could increase the level of pain you feel from the shot.
 Instead, try and relax your muscles by freeing it up.
 This would reduce the pain left by the needle.

-5. Hold Your Breath
+5. Hold your breath

 Holding your breath while you receive the injection would also reduce the pain you feel from it.
 As the injection process would only take a few seconds, holding your breath would not be much of a problem.

-6. Rub Well Afterwards
+6. Rub well afterwards

 After you have received the injection, the doctor or nurse would hand you a cotton ball with an alcohol-based antiseptic that would prevent infections and would also prevent swelling in the injected area, which would reduce the pain you feel.